esprohge/esprohge.github.io/README.md

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.

-<href a = "https://nbviewer.jupyter.org/github/esprohge/esprohge.github.io/blob/master/Dataquest%20College%20Degrees%20Visualization%20Project.html"> Project 1 </a>
+<a href = "https://nbviewer.jupyter.org/github/esprohge/esprohge.github.io/blob/master/Dataquest%20College%20Degrees%20Visualization%20Project.html"> Project 1 </a>

 <img src="images/demo.gif?raw=true"/>